lrgresearch/oldwebsite/research.md

 # Next in LRG
 With the COVID-19 pandemic, our lives change invariably.
 As scientists and faculty members of a Gazi University, we have already changed to many things in our education system.
 With addition of our past experiences involving long term experimental system shutdowns, constructions and similar unpredictable problems we adapted and improved ourselves how to work and what to work.

-In the next few years, we want to continue our studies with a hybrid abroach in "every sense".
+As LRG Research Group, we want to continue our studies with a hybrid approach in "every sense" in the next few years.

 1. **Hybrid working as type**: Beginning with the first days of our group we are studying both experimental and calculational subjects.
 All our projects included both parts of these study types.
 We would like to extend our studies in this sense.
 2. **Hybrid working as place**: With the pandemic we are now can work locally or remotely.
 We can provide experimental or calculational subjects to our students with thinking possibility to attend laboratory or not.